bimal2810/Projects/A-001 NYC flight/Readme.md

-# Exploratory Data analysis of New York Flight data.
+# Exploratory Data analysis of New York  City Flight data.

 The analysis went through the following way: